wiseman-timelord/CcAutoWash-Ba/README.md

 ### NOTATION
 - If you are looking for RamDisk software, then I can suggest [ImDisk](https://github.com/LTRData/ImDisk) for a free one limited to one drive, however, regardless of the program, I had to keep the RamDisk under a certain size in order for Windows not to timeout on boot, even loading from mSATA, it was about 6144MB (4096 + 2048), 4096MB was a safe value.
 - To avoid issues with running out of space when copying files on windows, then use [TetraCopy](https://www.codesector.com/teracopy), as it does direct copies through memory, instead of using the temp folder.
-After doing this, the only issues I have had is with using PACT to auto clean my Fallout 4 mods, pact uses python partly, and there is apparently no general way to specify the cache location used by libraries "GPT: Many Python libraries use the OS temporary dir for caching.
-This is often hardcoded into the library.", however, it is possible in an environment "GPT:  Set the TMPDIR, TEMP, or TMP environment variables within the activation script of the virtual environment. export TEMP=/path/to/your/temp", this would then point to a temp location on your ssd drive.
 - I tried to do some complicated method of stats going through TEMP/TMP path, as no way of knowing pre-defined RamDisk letter, but, ran into path lengh issues, so kept it simple.